Type of institution: University/Higher Education Institution

 Standard entry requirements

-La Trobe's Orthoptics courses have consistently received professional accreditation.
 Our new course, the Bachelor of Orthoptics (Honours), will be seeking accreditation with the Australian Orthoptic Board (AOB).
+Pending the outcome of the processes, graduates of the Bachelor of Orthoptics (Honours) may be eligible to apply for registration with the Australian Orthoptic Board.
+Please contact the relevant professional body for details.
 Graduates of the Bachelor of Orthoptics (Honours) may be eligible to apply for membership with Orthoptics Australia, the International Orthoptic Association, and the Royal Australian and New Zealand College of Ophthalmologists.
-Professional membership may be subject to additional or ongoing requirements beyond completion of the degree.
+Professional registration may be subject to additional or ongoing requirements beyond completion of the degree.
 Please contact the relevant professional body for details.

 |Campus||Fees||Mid year intake||Attendance|